 Ground Truthing & Calibrating Imagery Obtained from UAVs

 This article is taken from the Malvern Panalytical blog, authored by Susan Parks, Remote Sensing Manager for ASD.
-You can read the original article here.

 The use of Unmanned Aerial Vehicles (UAVs – also known as “drones”) is growing rapidly in the field of remote sensing as a new and versatile tool for data acquisition in areas such as agricultural resource monitoring, soil characterisation, and environmental monitoring.
 Specific examples where sensors mounted on UAVs have provided useful results include water stress detection in agricultural crops, plant biomass and nitrogen content in crops and grasses, yield forecasting for crops like wheat and rice, rangeland management, leaf area index and vineyard management.